-In ancient times there were a couple of benches at the front of the Synagogue and a few that lined the back walls, everyone else sat on the floor or stood.
+In ancient times there were a couple of benches at the front of the Synagogue and a few that lined the back walls; everyone else sat on the floor or stood.
 The religious leaders always wanted the front seats because those were the places of honor.
 Everyone else either fought over the back or chose to sit on the floor or stand.

 James was explaining that by showing partiality they had become judges with evil thoughts.
 The example he gives is the difference made between a rich man and a poor man.
 The poor man was told to sit by a footstool which is an even bigger insult than just telling him to sit on the floor.
-Whereas people would have been willing to give up their seat for the rich man.
+Whereas people would have been willing to give up their seats for the rich man.
 This is not a Christian way to behave.

-James 2:5-7 NKJV “ Listen, my beloved brethren: Has God not chosen the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him?
-But you have dishonored the poor man.
-Do not the rich oppress you and drag you into the courts?
-Do they not blaspheme that noble name by which you are called?”
+James 2:5-7 TLV “ Listen, my dear brothers and sisters.
+Didn’t God choose the poor in this world to be rich in faith and heirs of the Kingdom that He promised to those who love Him?
+6 But you have dishonored the poor person.
+Isn’t it the rich who oppress you and drag you into court?
+7 Don’t they blaspheme the good name by which you were called?”

 James points out some sad irony in these verses.
 We want to give honor to the rich man, yet it is the rich man who oppresses us and drags us into court.
 We dishonor the poor, yet he is rich in faith.
-Now, James is giving a basic example; not all rich are evil and not all poor have faith.
-James’s point here is that while we are busy looking on the outside we are not paying attention to actions and we are not relying on discernment to know what is really going on.
+Now, James is giving a basic example; not all rich are evil, and not all poor have faith.
+James’s point here is that while we are busy looking on the outside, we are not paying attention to actions, and we are not relying on discernment to know what is really going on.
 If we want all people to be welcome in the church we must see as God sees.
-We must see worth in each person and have no regard for economic status, ethnicity, educational background or any other distinguishing factor.
+We must see worth in each person and have no regard for economic status, ethnicity, educational background, or any other distinguishing factor.
 So how do we guard against partiality?

 Proverbs tells us to guard our hearts because out of hearts flow the issues of life.
-Are you guarding your heart against partiality, in all of its forms?
-Search your heart today, ask the Lord if the sin of partiality is evident in your life.
+Are you guarding your heart against partiality in all of its forms?
+Search your heart today, and ask the Lord if the sin of partiality is evident in your life.
 If it is, repent and begin walking in the law of love.
 If you’re not sure how to walk in love, read the book of First John, it’s only five chapters, and it will help you fulfill the royal law James talks about.